Review and road test of the Jaguar F-TYPE Convertible

 Jaguar is a company that has, in the past, demonstrated an uncanny ability to snatch defeat from the jaws of victory.
 When we first drove the F-TYPE, we wondered how they'd manage to shoot themselves in the foot with base material that good.
 But they didn't.
 The pricing was well-judged, the promotion spot-on and the car has, fingers crossed, appeared well screwed together.
 It's a case study in doing things right and the latest models only serve to underscore that fact.
 The all-wheel drive chassis is a logical choice for the more powerful F-TYPE models which could be a bit hairy-chested for some.
 In this damp and dismal isle, a little more of a traction advantage is never a bad thing.

-As for the rest of the changes, well the more affordable four cylinder engine option s welcome, the infotainment system's certainly better and we can see enthusiasts liking the clever 'ReRun' app for the recording of track day heroics.
+As for the rest of the changes, well the smarter looks are welcome and we can see enthusiasts liking the 450PS V8 that replaces the old V6.
 Ultimately, if you liked this car before, you'll like it even more now.
 Jaguar needed to find a younger, more demanding, hungrier audience for its sportscars.
 With the F-TYPE, it's done just that.

 Jaguar F-TYPE Convertible review by Jonathan Crouch